 7) All required documents must be completed and submitted before the applicant is considered for an interview.

 8) Applicants must pay a non-refundable application fee of $100 (U.S. residents) or $150 (international applicants) for admissions process.

 9) International students only: A financial statement to show evidence of financial support to attend school full-time is required.
-VUIM issues Form I-20 to eligible international students for student F-1 visa application.
+VUIM issues Form I-20 to eligible international students for the student F-1 visa application.
 All F-1 students are entered into the computerized Student and Exchange Visitor Information System (SEVIS) and reported by the designated school officer each quarter.

-Currently Enrolled Master’s Program Students of VUIM:
+Admissions Requirements for Currently Enrolled Master’s Program Students of VUIM: